elliottpayne/permissionless-prosperity-playbook/drafts/p3_drafts/permissionless-prosperity-playbook-0.3.md

 To be successful, you must work within the context and culture of your existing community.
 You're not going to be successful trying to build something that flies in the face of the community in which you're trying to build it.

+[The Art of Community: Seven Principles for Belonging](https://www.amazon.com/dp/B01E4KC0U4/ref=docs-os-doi_0) provides a helpful primer on the basic tenants of community building.

+1. Boundaries
+	- A boundary is the recognized demarcation between insiders (members) and outsiders.
+This boundary should be more about making the inside space safe for insiders than about keeping outsiders out.
+Where there’s a boundary, insiders feel more confident that they share values and that they understand one another better than outsiders.
+	- The boundary is maintained by either a formal or an informal authority.
+	- It’s imperative that the boundary is protected according to community values, as opposed to personal preferences, petty concerns, or whimsical criteria.
+2. Initiation
+	- An initiation is any activity that’s understood as official recognition and welcome into the community.
+The initiation helps members understand clearly who’s part of the community.
+It marks the completed journey over the boundary and into the inner ring.
+	- An initiation is a kind of ritual, and the best rituals come with symbols and tokens.
+Developing a ritual that’s right for your formal or informal community can make a profound difference in how welcomed a new member feels.
+	- There’s a common phenomenon in many groups, particularly highly selective elite ones, where many members become convinced that they don’t belong.
+Invitations resolve the crisis of belonging and as a solution they are so simple as to be almost unbelievable.
+3. Rituals
+	- A ritual is any practice that marks a time or event as special or important.
+The actions are imbued with meaning.
+They connect the present with things in the past and our hope for the future.
+	- Strong communities create both formal and informal rituals.
+There are as many types of ritual as your imagination can conjure up.
+They often rely on special symbols and are important emotionally.
+Remember: feeling connected, trusted, appreciated, and welcome is all in the realm of emotion.
+	- Rituals often have forms (patterns) that participants recognize.
+We learn these forms after participating in them when the time is right.
+	- Rites of passage are important (and not common enough).
+They’re the most common ritual to notice in communities.
+This rite is where the community acknowledges someone is passing from one status to another.
+This can be from one age to another (a birthday), from student to alumnus (graduation), or from follower to leader (promotion or inauguration).
+The initiation to membership is a rite of passage from outsider to insider.
+In this rite, the community acknowledges the maturation and growth of a member.
+	- Community display rituals reveal the community to itself.
+There must be collective displays of participation and community membership.
+This means that there should be some activities where members can see other members participating as well.
+	- Play rituals are very important.
+Communities must have an opportunity to play together.
+		- Foundational Form Elements:
+	    - Opening
+	        1. Welcome
+	        2. Intention
+	        3. Reference a tradition
+	        4. Explain events and instructions
+	    - Body
+	        1. Share wisdom
+	        2. Invite participation
+	    - Closing
+	        1. Acknowledgment
+	        2. Sending
+4. Temple
+	- We all want a place where our community gathers and we can do things that we long for in our everyday lives.
+A temple is simply a place where people with shared values enact their community’s rituals.
+Members know that it’s where they’ll find their community.
+Members who are far away may long to visit.
+5. Stories
+	- Stories are the most powerful way we humans learn.
+Every community, like every person, is full of stories.
+Sharing certain stories deepens a community’s connections.
+If people don’t know (or can’t learn) your stories, they don’t know or understand your community.
+They can’t know who you are, what you do, or how what you do matters.
+Stories are how members, future members, and outsiders learn the values and the value of the community.
+The stories must be shared so that members can understand the community’s authentic values and identity.
+	- **Origin Stories:** Among the most important stories are origin stories.
+By definition, these stories explain how something started, i.e., its origin.
+There can be different origin stories for different parts of a community.
+But there must be a single origin story about how the founders were inspired to form the community.
+	- **Sharing Values Stories:** There must also be stories about how the community’s values are expressed and how they affect real people.
+These stories will tell everyone far more about the community identity than everything else combined.
+	- **Sharing Vulnerable Stories:** Strong communities share stories in which leadership, members, or even the overall organization was vulnerable.
+These stories build strong bonds.
+They may include accounts of failure, or the fears, feelings, and truths we don’t want the whole world to know.
+These stories are so important that if they’re not shared, and the vulnerability and intimacy is never built, there will almost certainly be a superficial feeling of connection among members and with leadership.
+	- **Sharing Personal Stories:** Members need opportunities to share their own stories, whether in formal or informal venues (or both).
+This helps them feel that they’re seen and understood.
+It also helps members understand the shared values in the community.
+These stories share the real challenges people faced and how those challenges shaped the teller’s current character.
+6. Symbols
+	- Symbols are powerful tools in building community because they quickly remind us of our values, identity, and commitment in a community.
+Using symbols is a way to make communities stronger.
+Symbols represent a set of ideas and values, which is to say, they often represent many things at once.
+They can conveniently stand in for many words.
+	- A community symbol is far more than a pictorial representation of a single word, idea, or memory.
+In fact, community symbols work best when they’re not too literal.
+Literal symbols leave less interpretive room to represent numerous and evolving ideas.
+	- **Tokens as Symbols:** A token is a kind of symbol given to a person as a keepsake to remember an idea, event, or set of values.
+It’s often a reminder of accomplishment, belonging, and commitment.
+People love tokens.
+They often have powerful meaning when leaders or peers present them in rituals.
+	- To use the power of tokens we can use a few simple principles.
+    - Intention: Tell the receiver why you’re giving it to her.
+    - Connect to the future: Tell her how you hope it will support, change, or serve her.
+    - Symbolism: Tell her what it represents to you.
+7. Inner Rings
+	- We all aspire to belong to prestigious inner rings, perhaps not just for authority and respect but for new ways to participate and contribute.
+This desire is so powerful that we’re rarely satisfied with the rings we already inhabit.
+	- A typical progression will look something like this, with different labels:
+	- A community can decide what makes an appropriate inner ring and how many there should be.
+Obviously there’s a point at which it becomes pointless and silly: imagine an organization with only ten members and seven inner rings!
+Even small organizations, however, will see at least a few informal rings form.
+	- Strong communities offer a journey (progression) into successive inner rings.
+While some members may choose to stay at a particular level, mature communities provide opportunities to progress in their series of inner rings.
+In the best examples, the progression reflects a journey of growth or maturation.

 ## Spoiler alert
 This document is full of "spoiler alerts," things that have been learned over the course of time.
 In most every case, it may not be wise — or downright foolhardy — to start where this playbook ends.
 You should start where the playbook started.
 And try to end where you want to end.